joaofazolo/boca-docker/README.md

 Voilà!
 The application should be running now.

 * Open a web browser and visit the URL http://localhost:8000/boca.
 First, create and activate a BOCA contest (user: _system_ | password: _boca_).
 Then, login as admin (user: _admin_ | password: _boca_) to manage users, problems, languages etc. NOTE: consider changing these passwords later on.
+Find out more information on how to setup a contest [here](https://github.com/cassiopc/boca/tree/master/doc).
+For general questions about BOCA consider looking at this [forum](https://groups.google.com/g/boca-users).

 * The online judge will work only after restarting the `boca-jail` container.